 The YMCA partners with University Academy to provide childcare outside of school hours.
 The Before School Program runs from 6:30am to 7:00am.
-The After-School Program (ASP) is a resource for our UA families who need safe, quality care for their children from 2:30 p.m. - 5:30 p.m.
+The After-School Program (Y-Club) is a resource for our UA families who need safe, quality care for their children from 2:30 p.m. - 5:30 p.m.
 The program is available for students in Kindergarten-8th grade and operates on full school days.
-ASP is not available on school holidays, and official inclement weather days.
-Care is available on the first official school day, August 18.2022 to the last official full school day, May 26, 2023.
-ASP is also available during the Summer School session.
-ASP provides snacks, homework assistance, tutoring, physical activities, and clubs.
+Y-Club is not available on school holidays, and official inclement weather days.
+Care is available on the first official school day, August 17, 2023 to the last official full school day, May 24, 2024.
+Y-Club provides snacks, homework assistance, tutoring, physical activities, and clubs.
 (Students may bring their own healthy snack.)
 Clubs vary each semester and year to year.
-Unauthorized electronic devices and toys are prohibited in ASP.
+Unauthorized electronic devices and toys are prohibited in Y-Club.